-This signifies constipation and is usually caused by a lack of fibre in your diet, as well as low water intake.
+This signifies constipation and is usually caused by a lack of fiber in your diet, as well as low water intake.
 However, this issue may also be caused by medications, blockages in the intestine, or in more rare cases, colon cancer.

 “Constipation can be treated in many ways and I always begin with increasing fiber and water intake.
-The recommended daily intake of fibre is at least 25 grams and the amount of water needed varies from person to person,” said Jack Braha, a gastroenterologist at Brooklyn Gastroenterology and Endoscopy Associates.
+The recommended daily intake of fiber is at least 25 grams and the amount of water needed varies from person to person,” said Jack Braha, a gastroenterologist at Brooklyn Gastroenterology and Endoscopy Associates.

 Laxatives are available over-the-counter to help with this issue and work by either increasing the motility in your gut or increasing the amount of water delivered to the colon, Braha said.

 “But for symptoms that do not rapidly improve or begin after the age of 50, it is important to seek advice from a gastroenterologist in order to determine if further testing like a colonoscopy is needed to check for more serious issues such as an intestinal obstruction or colon cancer,” he said.